Table of contents

 For those who frequently read and take notes, a productivity-boosting tool is essential.

-To simplify clipboard content management, I created a simple app called clipboard-tracker
+To simplify clipboard content management, I created a simple app called clipboard-tracker.

-Instead of copying the content, opening a text editor, and pasting it there, you can use the clipboard-tracker
+Instead of copying the content, opening a text editor, and pasting it there, you can use the clipboard-tracker to save the clipboard content to a file with a single command.

-and the content is saved to a file.
+You hit Ctrl+C and the content is saved to a file.

 Github repository